-The moment you step inside, you will be able to see the buildings that were damaged, its original and restored stages.
+Most parts of the structure were damaged during the battles during the war but there is ongoing restoration.
+The moment you step inside, you will be able to see the buildings that were damaged, their original and restored stages.

 See to it that you ask the driver to drop you off at the right gate to start your visit.